RenjieZhao/ECE285-MLIP-Artistic-Style-Transfer/README.md

 # ECE285-MLIP-Artistic-Style-Transfer
 2019 spring ECE285 project B Style Transfer, Gatys and CycleGAN

 Group: GAN Styles.

 Members: Renjie Zhao, Jared Pham, Joseph Walker

 Description
 ===========
+This repo for the class project.
+It contains two part, one is the Gatys' style transfer model and the other is the CycleGAN based style transfer model.

 Requirements